 Flies belong to most vigorous order of insects; Diptera and are characterized by having only one pair of wings.
 Few species of this group breeds in urban areas and is commonly associated with people’s activities.
 Some species including common house fly also called as filth fly, drain fly, blue bottle and fruit fly fall in to the category of domestic flies.
 They have been considered nuisance for thousands of years because they effect human welfare, contaminate food, spread bacteria and transmit diseases.

-- Grey to Brownish in color
+- Grey to Brownish

 - Body covered with small hairs

 - Walls, floors or ceilings, fences, compost heaps and rubbish bins.